sirnoob-1/pythonprojects/SpotifyMediaCompiler/README.md

 # Getting Started

-### The Spotify Media Compiler is designed for Azuracast or Icecast supporting servers only, and can be ran in multiple ways, I would recommend knowledge on how you are going to implement it before continuing.
-For this example, let's keep it simple.
+### The Spotify Media Compiler is designed for Azuracast or Icecast supporting servers only, and can be ran in multiple ways.
+I would recommend knowledge on how you are going to implement it before continuing.
+For this example, let's keep it simple and run the application by itself.

 ---
 ## Installation Brief